jtkovacs/jtkovacs.github.io/refs/notes/modeling.md

     - Circuit diagram
     - Floorplan

-Models could also be grouped by the **business problems they solve** (e.g. poor quality, lack of strategic direction, etc.); as they appear in **stages of a process/lifecycle** (e.g. identifying a problem, analyzing a problem, brainstorming solutions, etc.); by **domain of origin** (models have been developed sequentially or in parallel by Taylorists, postwar Japanese manufacturers, industrial engineers, social scientists, and software developers); by **practice area** (different models may tend to be used in UX, database development, consulting, requirements management, etc.); by **methodology** (e.g. Agile, SDLC); or by **use as artifacts in the design and analysis phases: **
+Models could also be grouped by the **business problems they solve** (e.g. poor quality, lack of strategic direction, etc.); by **domain of origin** (models have been developed sequentially or in parallel by Taylorists, postwar Japanese manufacturers, industrial engineers, social scientists, and software developers); by **practice area** (different models may tend to be used in UX, database development, consulting, requirements management, etc.); by **methodology** (e.g. Agile, SDLC); or as they appear in **stages of a process/lifecycle** (e.g. identifying a problem, analyzing a problem, designing solutions, etc.):

 ![](../illos/models-by-analysis-vs-design.jpeg)